GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/what_is_digital_marketing.md

 # Lesson 1: What is Digital Marketing?

 Welcome to Lesson 1 of Module 2!
 Today, we're diving into **Digital Marketing**, the art of promoting products, services, or ideas using the internet.
-This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
+This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities designed for your **Windows computer** or **Android phone**.
 We'll explore what digital marketing is, why it matters, and its key types.
 By the end, you'll understand how businesses reach you online and try a mini-marketing task.
 Let's jump in!

 ---